 Flowering time: July, August, September.

 Growing information: ANNUAL growing to 3 m (9ft) by 0.3 m (1ft in).
-Open-pollinated variety,‘Giant Sunflower’ is an old, tall cultivar.
+Open-pollinated, organic variety.
 Hardy to minus 17ºC.
 This can be a major source of nectar and pollen in warmer climates than the UK, such as France, yielding 30-100 pounds of honey per acre, and 200-250 pounds of pollen.
-Increasingly being grown here in the UK on field-scale for game cover and bird-seed, and this must be of great benefit to bees.
+Increasingly being grown here in the UK on field-scale for game cover and bird-seed, and this must be of great benefit to bees when organically grown.
 The oil of sunflower seeds contains between 44 – 72% linoleic acid, 24% protein and a whole array of vitamins and minerals.
-It is noted for attracting wildlife, and if we leave our sunflower heads after flowering, we leave a nice treat for wild birds too.
 Sowing rate: 10 kg per acre (25 kg/ha, 2.5 g/m²).
-NB.
-This is not organic seed, but it is untreated with any chemical
+If you want a few to grow taller, choose an area sheltered from wind and in full sun, and water regularly.